BlaineDev/431-2020/classes/class25/README.md

     - [Chapter 29](https://thomaselove.github.io/431-notes/multiple-regression-introduction.html): Setting Up Multiple Regression Case Studies, Outline of Key 431 Concepts
     - [Chapter 30](https://thomaselove.github.io/431-notes/regression-diagnostics.html): Regression Diagnostics
     - [Chapter 31](https://thomaselove.github.io/431-notes/building-prediction-models-for-wcgs.html): Building Prediction Models for the `wcgs` data
-    - [Chapter 32](https://thomaselove.github.io/431-notes/species-found-on-the-galapagos-islands.html): The Galapagos Island Data featuring lots of questions to test yourself
+    - [Chapter 32](https://thomaselove.github.io/431-notes/species-found-on-the-galapagos-islands.html): The Galapagos Island Data featuring lots of questions to test yourself (and some ideas like DFBETAS and DFFITS that we've not discussed)
-    - [Chapter 33](https://thomaselove.github.io/431-notes/bmi-and-employment-study.html): The BMI and Employment in Korea Study featuring Old Ways To Build/Evaluate Regressions
+    - [Chapter 33](https://thomaselove.github.io/431-notes/bmi-and-employment-study.html): The BMI and Employment in Korea Study featuring Old Ways To Build/Evaluate Regressions (and some material on using the `mice` package to do multiple imputation)
 3. On Canvas, you should now be able to **download all of our class Zoom recordings**.
     - When logged into 431 on Canvas, click Zoom, then select Cloud Recordings, pull up a recording of a class as if you were watching it, and at the top right, you should find a button to download the recording.
 I'm sorry it took until now for these to be downloadable.
     - The Zoom videos will start disappearing in mid-January of 2021.
 Grab them in December if you want them.